containers/quadlet/docs/ContainerSetup.md

 risk for container shutdowns to become unclean, leaving around leftover container state.
 Podman doesn't have a centralized daemon like docker that keeps track of what is running.
-However, there is still global state that can be accessed with things like `podman ps` or `podman inspect`.
+However, there is still a global state that can be accessed with things like `podman ps` or `podman inspect`.
 This global state is managed by the `conman` process that monitors each container.
-It tracks the container subprocess and when it dies it runs some cleanup code in an atexit() handler that update the global state wrt to the container not living.
+It tracks the container subprocess and when it dies it runs some cleanup code in an atexit() handler that updates the global state wrt to the container not living.

 In the normal case this is not a problem, but if systemd has to force kill everything in the cgroup this can lead to problems, like multiple